treeman/mining-incorporated/README.md

 Next steps:

+1. Proper mine actions, first mine then build
-4. Build actions
+1. Build actions
     * Ability to remove pending builds
     * Remove pending when building on same spot
+2. Fog of War
+3. Buildable objectst
+4. Top floor is overworld
-4. Refactor world.
+8. Refactor world.
-    * Move build calculations to gui
     * World could be split into Components
         1. Coordinate mappings
         2. Event handling
         3. Task handling
         4. Worker handling (map to tasks etc)
         5. Resource handling (can be inside resources)
-5. Refactor Tile.
+8. Refactor Tile.
     Readd objects.
-5. Move ground definitions to object factory
+8. Move ground definitions to object factory
-5. Move floor definitions to Locator
+8. Move floor definitions to Locator
-6. Remove rooms the way they are now.
+8. Remove rooms the way they are now.
-7. Refactor objects.
+8. Refactor objects.
 8. Remove constants.hxx
-9. Specify all data things from lua.
+8. Specify all data things from lua.
     * Planning objects (currently in world, move?)
     * Sprites (set colors/alpha channels. load from tileset with indexes)
     * Buildable materials, with costs and what ground it is.
     * Colors and positions of gui elements.
     * What buttons in ButtonPanel and in what order.
         Should be able to specify actions.
 Need to expose functions C++ -> lua.
-12. AreaSelection needs iterators over positions
+10. AreaSelection needs iterators over positions
     Annoying iterators.
-11. Multilevel pathfinding.
+10. Multilevel pathfinding.
-13. Rework base object.
+10. Rework base object.
 Not used??
-3. Worker stats
+10. Worker stats

 * Don't lookup from settings at every frame, keep a pointer thing to fetch values.